 Short Rib Stuffed Mushroom Caps with Comté and Shaved Black Truffle

-I wanted to use the short rib I had left over so I made these cheesy short rib stuffed mushroom caps.
-In this recipe, I will also show how to use my creamy parmesan béchamel.
-A delicious appetizer topped with shaved black truffle, sure to be a hit at your next dinner party.
+I wanted to use some short rib I had left over and these cheesy short rib stuffed mushroom caps came to mind.
+In this recipe, I will show how to use my creamy parmesan béchamel to create this delicious appetizer topped with shaved black truffle, sure to impress at your next dinner party.

 The flavor of the black truffle is more subtle than a white truffle.
 It gives the dish earthiness with nutty notes and pairs well with cremini mushrooms, parmesan, and Comté cheese.